wmadavis/wmadavis.github.io/content/teaching.md

 *Using this space to share some of the material I've prepared and resources used during my TA career.
 I've seen some of my notes paywalled on Course Hero so please just take it from here for free.
 Columbia students and research assistants can use their university email to book office hours [here](https://calendly.com/wmadavis/).*

-*Out of respect for the hard work of academic publishers, I discourage anyone from obtaining free copies of the $100+ dollar textbooks mentioned here or elsewhere by typing their title, author, and edition number plus “pdf” into Google.
-In addition, I hereby disavow [Sci-Hub](https://sci-hub.se/database) as another resource for easily obtaining this material for free.*
+*Out of respect for the hard work of academic publishers, I discourage anyone from obtaining free copies of textbooks mentioned here or elsewhere by typing their title, author, and edition number plus “pdf” into Google.
+In addition, I disavow [Sci-Hub](https://sci-hub.se/database) as another resource for easily obtaining this material for free.*

 *Please reach out if you notice any mistakes or typos in this material.
 Any and all errors are due to the professors who taught me wrong or the students who didn’t point them out.*